VectorPosse/datafinder/README.md

 # datafinder

+### What is datafinder?
+The datafinder R package allows users to find currently installed data frames, understand what types of variables exist in the data frames, and visualize many of these variables at once.
+This pipeline takes analytics projects from a nascent stage to model building quickly, whether that be for statistics students/professors or researchers with other projects in mind.
+Soon datafinder will report even more information about installed data frames such as:

-The datafinder function will search a package for data frames and will return useful information about the variables and their types.
-Hopefully there will be more information available in the future.
-(For example: Is there missing data?
-How many factors are present?
-Are numerical variables normally distributed?)
-This will be especially useful for statistics educators who are always on the lookout for example data sets that have the features needed for the topic at hand.
+* Is there missing data?
+* How many factors levels are there?
+* Are numerical variables normally distributed?

+We specifically hope this package will be especially useful for statistics educators who are always on the lookout for example data sets that have the features needed for the topic at hand.

+### Which license are we using?
+This package is distributed with the GPLv3 license.